Giuseppe Marco Fieschi: Attempted assassination of Louis Philippe I

 In 1831, Fieschi met his later-to-be co-conspirator Pierre Morey, a neighbour.
 Morey was a 61-year-old saddler who had been involved in Republican politics.
 He had been arrested but released in 1816 after falling under suspicion of plotting the assassination of the Bourbons.
 He was later tried and acquitted of the murder of an Austrian soldier.
 In 1830, he took part in the July Revolution that put King Louis-Phillipe in power.

 The two contrived the plan for an "infernal machine", a volley gun with 25 gun-barrels which could be fired simultaneously.
-Morey took the plan to Theodore Pepin, chief of the Society of the Rights of Man Section Rome.
-After a meeting, they decided to build the weapon, splitting the cost of 500 francs between Pepin and Morey, with the penniless Fieschi building it and being paid for it.
+Morey took the plan to Théodore Pépin, chief of the Society of the Rights of Man Section Rome.
+After a meeting, they decided to build the weapon, splitting the cost of 500 francs between Pépin and Morey, with the penniless Fieschi building it and being paid for it.
 The gun was built in the place it was intended to be used – a four-room apartment on the third floor of No. 50 Boulevard du Temple.
 This was on the expected route the King and his entourage would take during the annual review of the Paris National Guard.

 The annual review, which commemorated the 1830 July revolution, took place on 28 July 1835.
 Louis-Philippe was passing along the Boulevard du Temple, which connected Place de la République to the Bastille.
 He was accompanied by three of his sons, the Duke of Orleans, the Duke of Nemours, and the Prince de Joinville, and a large number of staff and senior officers.

 Fieschi was waiting for them, 24 barrels of his gun were each loaded with eight round balls and additional slugs.
 When the royal party passed in the street below, he fired the gun.
 Not all the barrels fired, but the gun still produced a volley of around 400 projectiles.
 Eighteen people were killed at the scene, or later died from their wounds, including Lieutenant Colonel Rieussec together with eight other officers of the 8th Legion, Marshal Mortier, and Colonel Raffet, General Girard, Captain Villate, General La Chasse de Vérigny and Alexandre Labrouste, father of notable architect Henri Labrouste.